bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 - How many siblings/spouses aboard on average, by passenger class?
 By survival?
 - How many parents/children aboard on average, by passenger class?
 By survival?
 - Do any passengers have the same name?
-- (Bonus!
-Hard, may require pulling and processing with Python) How many married couples were aboard the Titanic?
-Assume that two people (one `Mr.` and one `Mrs.`) with the same last name and with at least 1 sibling/spouse aboard are a married couple.

 Please compare and contrast the difference between these forms of querying and relate it back to the differences discussed in lesson today.
 Please turn into Canvas your list of PostGreSQL and MongoDB database queries - this can be in any format (`.py`, .`ipynb`, etc.).

 ## Resources and Stretch Goals

+#### Stretch:
+Using the PostGreSQL Titanic Database, how many married couples were aboard the Titanic?
+Assume that two people (one `Mr.` and one `Mrs.`) with the same last name and with at least 1 sibling/spouse aboard are a married couple.

 The assignment covered core SQL, but *didn't* review joins - revisit the RPG data, and do more joins (explicit or implicit) to make sure you understand how to connect data across tables.

+#### Resources:

 Read up on [database
 normalization](https://en.wikipedia.org/wiki/Database_normalization) - a variety